 Hessenthaler faced extensive repercussions after he disclosed the video to the press.
 He faced charges of falsifying documents and drug use, surveillance, home searches, and breaches of his private bank accounts.
 The Austrian government was attempting to deter and discourage other whistleblowers and limit freedom of the press in the EU nation.
 Ibizagate eventually led to internal inquiries that revealed Strache and others had made false statements to a parliamentary committee.
 He and others were convicted on corruption charges.
 The Hessenthaler case revealed freedom of opinion and press are frequently undermined in Austria.
 President Alexander Van der Bellen later said of the case, “this is not who we are” and vowed to work towards a more transparent government and better protection for individuals who expose wrongdoing.

-These three whistleblowing situations are not necessarily the first you think of when you consider recent misconduct in EU history.
-But their outcomes emphasize how speaking up about misconduct can lead to historical changes in the legal system.
+These three recent whistleblowing cases are not necessarily the first you think of when you consider recent misconduct in EU history.
+But their outcomes emphasize how a speak up culture and speaking up about misconduct can lead to historical changes in the legal system.
 Public disclosures to the press have had a huge impact on the way EU Member Nations conduct their investigations into alleged corruption and fraud.
 Whistleblowing channels, when unavailable internally, can become high-profile public disclosures that transform the way citizens see their leaders.
 There have been significant developments in the way law is practiced in the EU when it comes to whistleblowing over the last five years.
-The EU Directive has amplified these changes by setting new standards for reporting wrongdoing at the organisational level.
+The EU Whistleblowing Directive has amplified these changes by setting new standards for reporting wrongdoing at the organisational level.